GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---
 #### <Advanced>

-## A little sidetrack,
+## A little sidetracked,
-## Let's take a look at Number More and Date More.
+## Let's take a look at More numbers and More dates.

-Bubble provides various processing and calculation methods for numbers and dates as well.
+Bubble offers various processing and calculation methods for numbers and dates.

 ---

 #### <Advanced>

-## calculate age
+## Calculate age

 Next, give your age.
-As you saw earlier, you can process and calculate numbers and dates, but age calculation seems a little difficult, so I'm thinking of embedding the code directly.
+As we saw earlier, it is possible to process and calculate numbers and dates, but calculating age seems a bit difficult, so I will try to do it by directly embedding code.

-By introducing a plugin in Bubble, you can operate simple processing using a programming language called javascript.
+By installing a plugin in Bubble, you can run simple processing using the programming language called Javascript.

 ---